-AVAILABLE FOR PUBLIC SPEAKING ABOUT DYSLEXIA
+AVAILABLE FOR PUBLIC SPEAKING ENGAGEMENTS

 Having been diagnosed with dyslexia at the age of 22, Ellen discovered there was next to no support available for newly diagnosed adults.
 But refusing to give up, she approached a tutor who specialised in teaching dyslexic individuals.
 However, she was told that she was “a lost cause”.

+These words stuck with Ellen for many years, knocking her confidence.
 After going self-employed for her own sanity in 2016, Ellen is now armed with several award-winning titles.
 Subsequently, she has built a reputation as one of the UK’s leading professionals in independent food, drink and charity marketing.
 Ellen is one of Business Insider‘s top ten female social media professionals in the UK.

-Despite her successes, Ellen is not alone with her experiences of discrimination in the workplace.
+Despite her successes, Ellen is not alone with her experiences in the workplace.
 Having compiled over ten years’ worth of surveys, Ellen found that entrepreneurship amongst dyslexic professionals in the UK has grown by nearly 140%.
 Meanwhile, the number of dyslexic professionals in employment has decreased by nearly 65%.